Rosayxy/Rosayxy.github.io/_posts/2025-03-09-tpctf-author-writeup-ezdb.md

 ## overview
 This challenge is mainly inspired by the DB course of THU CST.
 Some resources of the course is [here](https://github.com/thu-db)

-This challenge implements a table page to store stuff, with such basic functionaliries as creating and removing a page, creating and editing entries in the page and such.
+This challenge implements a table page to store stuff, with such basic functionalities as creating and removing a page, creating and editing entries in the page and such.

 ## vulnerability
 At function `TablePage::InsertRecord`, it checks the following condition `TablePage::GetFreeSpaceSize(this) < (unsigned __int64)(Size + 4LL)`, whereas the `TablePage::GetFreeSpaceSize` is defined as below